thenoviceoof/base92/python/docs/performance.md

 - The pure Python implementation...
 - After being ported to Python 3...
 - ...
 But before being uploaded anywhere.
-- As measured by the timing.py script in the same directory.
+- As measured by the timing.py script in /performance.

 ```
 Running encode/decode with 100000 iterations over 24 characters